JuliaPlots/ExamplePlots.jl/docs/index.md

 <div style="background-color: lightblue; padding: 10px; border-style: solid; border-width: medium; margin: 10px;">
 Tip: the convenience macros `@gif` and `@animate` simplify this code immensely.
-See the Lorenz Attractor example for the short version, or the <a href="/examples/pyplot/#functions-adding-data-and-animations">pyplot example</a> for the long version.
+See the Lorenz Attractor example for the short version, or the <a href="examples/pyplot/#functions-adding-data-and-animations">pyplot example</a> for the long version.
 </div>

 ## Misc

 <div style="background-color: lightblue; padding: 10px; border-style: solid; border-width: medium; margin: 10px;">
-Tip: With <a href="/supported">supported backends</a>, you can pass a Plots.Shape object for the marker/markershape arguments.
+Tip: With <a href="supported">supported backends</a>, you can pass a Plots.Shape object for the marker/markershape arguments.
 Shape takes a vector of 2-tuples in the constructor, defining the points of the polygon's shape in a unit-scaled coordinate space.
 To make a square, for example, you could do: Shape([(1,1),(1,-1),(-1,-1),(-1,1)])
 </div>

 <div style="background-color: lightblue; padding: 10px; border-style: solid; border-width: medium; margin: 10px;">